 Using the criteria below, describe how your school has demonstrated and assessed student performance aligned to the school mission for this school year.
+(Maximum 5 points)

-Measure Approaches Practices Ingrained Score (10) The educational program is aligned to the mission The mission guides decision-making and priority setting The mission is reflected in student learning and progress
+Approaches Practices Ingrained Measure Minimal to some effort to meet the school mission/vision an aspect of the school mission/vision and lessons (curriculum, instruction, and assessment) target aspects of the school mission/vision (1 point) (3 points) (5 points) Score (5) The educational program is aligned with the mission.
+The mission guides decision-making and priority-setting.
+The mission is reflected in student learning and progress.